Constraining CMB physical processes using Planck 2018 data: Results

 \subsection{One phenomenological amplitude}

-In this Subsection we aim to extend the results presented in \cite{Kable_2020} testing an additional late Integrated Sachs-Wolfe effect phenomenological amplitude, $A_{lISW}$, and to analyse if tighter constrains can be achieved when including polarization and lensing Planck 2018 data.
+In this subsection, we aim to extend the results presented in \cite{Kable_2020} by testing an additional phenomenological amplitude of the late Integrated Sachs-Wolfe effect, $A_{lISW}$, and analyse whether tighter constraints can be achieved by including the Planck 2018 polarization and lensing data.

-In contrast to the approach followed in \cite{Kable_2020}, here we are not using a lite likelihood version, where foreground parameters have already been marginalized over.
-Instead, we allow those parameters to vary and check if they produce some kind of impact in the cosmological and phenomenological parameters when compared with the results in \cite{Kable_2020}.
-In addition, as explained previously, no strong prior is introduced in $\tau$, and this parameter will be mainly constrained by the inclusion of low-multipole EE data.
-Those two aspects, although minors, make our analysis different and acts as a consistency check with the results presented in \cite{Kable_2020}.
+Unlike the approach followed in \cite{Kable_2020}, here we do not use a lite likelihood version, where the foreground parameters have already been marginalised.
+Instead, we allow these parameters to vary and check whether they have any impact on the cosmological and phenomenological parameters when compared to the results in \cite{Kable_2020}.
+Moreover, as explained above, in $\tau$ no strong prior is introduced, and this parameter will be mainly constrained by the inclusion of low multipole EE data.
+These two minor aspects make our analysis different and act as a consistency check with the results presented in \cite{Kable_2020}.

 In Tables \ref{tab:TTOnePhenom} and \ref{tab:TTPolOnePhenom} the mean and 68\% confidence intervals are shown for the different cosmological and phenomenological parameters obtained from the Planck 2018 TT+lowE and TT,TE,EE+lowE+lensing data, respectively.
-In Figures \ref{TTlISWPolLens} and \ref{TTeISWDopSW} the results obtained using Planck 2018 TT+lowE data are shown, while in Figures \ref{TTTEEEeISWlISWLens} and \ref{TTTEEEDopSWPol} the fits using Planck 2018 TT,TE,EE+lowE+lensing data are presented.
+In Figures \ref{TTlISWPolLens} and \ref{TTeISWDopSW} the results obtained using Planck 2018 TT+lowE data are shown, while in Figures \ref{TTTEEEeISWlISWLens} and \ref{TTTEEEDopSWPol} the results using Planck 2018 TT,TE,EE+lowE+lensing data are presented.